MrAnt22/dojima-appstore/README.md

 Dojima Appstore - is an App Store like open source project built on Django that focuses on providing scripts,  tools and utilities that are shared via Telegram.
 It allows users to browse, filter, and download tools, provided by the community in a clean and easy-to-use interface

-The Dojima Appstore project is an open source app store f

 ## Preview

 ![Home Page](./appstore/static/img/preview-home.png)